amir-kian-ai/TSARL-AGPAS/README.md

 - Public stubs for training and evaluation entry points
 - Public stubs for TSARL/AGPAS-related modules
-- A result snapshot for CIFAR-10
+- A result snapshot for CIFAR-10, CIFAR-100, ImageNet
 - Minimal repository metadata for citation and authorship tracking

 ## What is intentionally withheld